 What can be a more genuine approach?
 WebRTC along with rapid advancements has made it easy and economical for developers to rely on.
 WebRTC functions with a good internet delivering supreme audio and video quality.
 Nevertheless, it also consumes low internet data, working with low latency.

 Industrie is experiencing massive gains, overpowering its global outreach and brand awareness.
-The present of the webRTC has come up with an astounding approach towards enhancing communication and is surely going to excel in the future.
+The presence of the webRTC has come up with an astounding approach to enhancing communication and is surely going to excel in the future.

 WebRTC being an open-source project, developers find it easy to use and modify them as per their needs.
 They have managed well in developing virtual platforms and applications with customization, security, and easy-to-use API keys, webRTC has become an idealistic approach for the future too.